spotware/OpenAPI.Net/src/Trading.UI.Demo/README.md

 This demo is a WPF application, it uses CefSharp to show the symbols chart and for the account authorizatrion.

-You must install Visual C++ 2015 x86 on your system before using this application, otherwise CefSharp will not work.
+You must install Visual C++ 2015 x86 on your system before using this application, and you have to run it on either x86/x64 configurations, not on Any CPU, otherwise CefSharp will not work.